jasonranoa/jasonranoa.github.io/index.md

 {: .fs-6 .fw-300 }
 My name is Jason Ranoa and welcome to my website!

-Please see navigation for more content.
+Please see navigation for more content